Code-Institute-Submissions/Milestone-Project-261/README.md

 * HTML files have been validated using the W3C HTML Validation Service website.
 * CSS file has been validated using the W3C CSS Validation Service website.
 * JS file has been validated using the JSHint website.
-* Python files have been validated using the pylint.
+* Python file has been validated using the pylint.
 <br>

 ### User Story Testing